 Your next question might be about what type of bacon to purchase.
 Some folks aren’t sure about the labels, so here is a little cheat sheet.

-Slab bacon typically has a medium to very high fraction of fat.
+- Slab bacon typically has a medium to very high fraction of fat.
 It is made from the belly and side cuts, and from fatback.
 It’s great for eating straight or making things like bacon pancakes.

 How to Make Bacon in the Oven